Fractal (Information) Decay

 Fractal Decay

-As shown in the animation below, and described in my earlier entries, the fractal demonstrates development and growth: but if this reversed, it also demonstrates decay.
-Developing from the first simple iteration to the complex, and in reverse, decay from the complex to the simple; from the snowflake to the triangle.
+As shown in the animation below and described in my earlier entries, the fractal demonstrates development and growth, but if this is reversed, it also demonstrates decay.
+It develops from the first simple iteration to the complex and, in reverse, decays from the complex to the simple, from the snowflake to the triangle.

 The blue curve shows the extra benefit of another iteration (in terms of Area), and green - the extra cost of producing or iterating.